 Mid-year changes in assessed value will result in the issuance of either a Supplemental Bill or Supplemental Refund.
 The supplemental process is explained here, or you can contact the Assessor’s Office for answers to questions regarding your supplemental notice: (661) 868-3485

-The Treasurer Tax-Collector has a helpful tool for calculating your potential bill or refund resulting from a property transfer or new construction.
+The Kern County Treasurer-Tax Collector has a helpful tool for calculating your potential bill or refund resulting from a property transfer or new construction.

 Over the years, numerous private firms have issued statewide mass mailings, some printed to look like official government paperwork, advising property owners that for a fee, sometimes in the range of several hundred dollars, the issuer will assist the property owner in having his or her property assessment reviewed or appealed.
 The services charged for in these mailings usually offer nothing that the taxpayer cannot accomplish, free of charge, with a simple phone call.

 Each year, the Assessor reviews tens of thousands of properties for a potential reduction in assessed value.
 Currently, over 80,000 Kern County property owners realize a reduction in their Proposition 13 base value.
 Though the Assessor tries to resolve value disputes, not all reviews end to the taxpayer's satisfaction.
 If the taxpayer wishes to go beyond an informal review, filing an assessment appeal is also cost free.

 The Assessor is committed to producing a correct assessment roll for all Kern County property owners.
-All review requests, from individuals or commercial firms, are taken between July 2 and November 30 each year.
+Review requests, from individuals or commercial firms, are accepted between July 2 and November 30 each year.